labex-labs/labex-cheatsheets/docs/cheatsheets/en/cybersecurity.md

   <BaseQuizOption value="D">Archives the log file</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-f` flag makes `tail` follow the file, displaying new log entries as they are written.
+    The <code>-f</code> flag makes <code>tail</code> follow the file, displaying new log entries as they are written.
 This is useful for real-time monitoring of authentication events and security incidents.
   </BaseQuizAnswer>
 </BaseQuiz>